dmachard/go-dnscollector/README.md

 ## Contributing

-See the [development guide](doc/development.md) for more information on how to build yourself.
+See the [development guide](doc/development.md) for more information on how to build it yourself.